A business strategy for a bright future

 Companies face the threat of missing out on a key trend and ending up stuck out in left field.
 Therefore, we at Merck KGaA, Darmstadt, Germany are continually examining whether and how we need to adapt our strategy so that we can remain successful in two, five and even ten years from now.

-In Performance Materials, the business sector for the specialty chemicals business of Merck KGaA, Darmstadt, Germany, we recently updated our strategic direction.
+In Electronics, the business sector for the specialty chemicals business of Merck KGaA, Darmstadt, Germany, we recently updated our strategic direction.
 The transformation program called “Bright Future” covers a five-year period.
 In response to digital change, we intend to focus even more strongly in the future on the fast-growing electronics market, which we serve with specialty chemicals for the manufacture of semiconductors and displays.

 Above all, the business with materials for the semiconductor industry will play an even more important role in the future with our new strategy.
 This is how we want to further expand our position as a leading supplier of solutions for the electronics industry and digital applications.
 We will more than offset the expected decline in the Liquid Crystals business by achieving growth in our other businesses.
 This includes our business with semiconductor materials, OLED materials and photoresists, as well as our pigments business.
 The aim is to achieve by 2020 average annual sales growth of 2% to 3%, along with a margin of around 30%, which is still above-average in our industry.